-The IFST and the UK organizing committee is delighted to invite you to the 20th Campylobacter, Helicobacter and Related Microorganisms conference.
+The IFST and the organizing committee are delighted to invite you to the 20th Campylobacter, Helicobacter

 The conference will take place at The ICC Conference and Exhibition Centre in the heart of Belfast and on the banks of the River Lagan.